ekmartinez/Linux_Notes/Development/vim/README.md

 Unindent - `SHIFT + <`

-**Commenting Block of Code**
+**Commenting/Uncommenting Block of Code**

-Move to first line of the block of code that you want to comment, then go into Visual Block mode (CTRL+V), use navigations key to highlight the block to be commented, now use Shift to go into Insert mode (SHIFT + I), insert the comment character "#", press ESC.
+* Block comment - Move to first line of the block of code that you want to comment, then go into Visual Block mode (CTRL+V), use navigations key to highlight the block to be commented, now use Shift to go into Insert mode (SHIFT + I), insert the comment character "#", press ESC.

+* Block uncomment - Move to first line of the block of code that you want to comment, then go into Visual Block mode (CTRL+V), use navigations key to highlight the block to be commented, type x, type ESC.
-Key representation: `CTRL + V > j | k > SHIFT + I > "#" > ESC`
+    Key representation: `CTRL + V > j | k > x >  ESC`